vim/vim/runtime/colors/README.txt

 removed in your color scheme.
 Use something like "gui=NONE" to remove the attributes.

+In case you want to set 'background' depending on the colorscheme selected, this autocmd might be useful:
+     autocmd SourcePre */colors/blue_sky.vim set background=dark
+Replace "blue_sky" with the name of the colorscheme.

+In case you want to tweak a colorscheme after it was loaded, check out that ColorScheme autocmd event.

 To see which highlight group is used where, find the help for "highlight-groups" and "group-name".